jlouros/StashApiCSharp/test/Atlassian.Stash.IntegrationTests/README.md

  * In 'test' project, create a repository named 'TestRepository'
  * On the repository permission settings add 'TestGroup'
  * create new local git repository
- * add a file the local repository called 'test.txt'
+ * add a file the local repository called 'test.txt' (and enter some basic text)
+ * create a new folder name "folder" and add a new file called 'test.txt' (and enter some basic text)
+ * create a new folder name "my folder" and add a new file called 'my test.txt' (and enter some basic text)
  * commit and push the changes to your local Bitbucket Server, targeting 'TestRepository'
  * make a change in 'text.txt' file; commit and push this changes (now you should have at least 2 commits)
  * create a new tag using the following command => git tag -a TestTag -m 'my test tag'